Alcohol and Brain Health

 • Sleep quality declines even after one night of moderate drinking.²

-• The next day often brings brain fog, irritability, and reduced decision-making capacity.³
+•The next day may include brain fog, irritability, and reduced decision-making capacity.³

 Alcohol temporarily shifts the brain’s information-processing priorities toward immediate reward rather than long-term consequences.